South Sudan Warnings – Sources

 FSB Risk Level: Two – Assessed Risk

 Conflict Zone.
 South Sudanese Civil War since 2013.
 The security situation in Juba has been relatively calm since the July 2016 crisis.
 Daily reports of fighting throughout the rest of the country.
-The security situation is especially unstable in the Equatorias in the south.
-MANPADS risk to overflights.
+Worsening civil war.
+July 17: State of emergency declared for 4 states in the NW of the country.
+‘Anti aviation weaponry’ risk to overflights.
 In addition, the South Sudanese army has declared intention to shoot down Aircraft without permits.
 Most Authority guidance recommends min FL260.
 We think FL300 is a better minimum for overflights.

 Plain English: Minimum FL260 over South Sudan